zombinator1/TicketBookingApp/README.md

 2. The system lists movies available in the given time interval - title and screening times.
 3. The user chooses a particular screening.
-4. The system gives information regarding screening room and available seats.
+4. The system gives information regarding the screening room and available seats.
 5. The user chooses seats, and gives the name of the person doing the reservation (name and surname).
 6. The system gives back the total amount to pay and reservation expiration time.